ryanduchin/music-video-collector/README.md

 Main next courses of action:

 * add modal forms for submitting content
+  + close actions not working
+  + need to add 'create playlist' modal
+  + need to create 'add this song to playlist' and/or 'add song to this playlist'
 * grid system for feeds
 * other user views